Welcome to Luxembourg City, where history meets modern charm! What to do in Luxembourg City? 22 essential tips for a fantastic city trip!

-You don’t have to buy a ticket or check-in, you just get in.
-Please note: if you travel by train, only second class travel is free.
+You don’t have to buy a ticket or anything, you just get on.
+Please note: if you travel by train, only second-class travel is free.
 You do need a ticket to travel first class.

 Best places to stay in Luxembourg

 There are many places to stay in Luxembourg City, it’s filled with hotels and short-term rentals.
 Some of the best hotels in Luxembourg are: